 Corporate income tax collections accrue to the General Fund.
 The amounts above also include revenue from the Franchise Tax on Financial Institutions (see next section).
 Corporate income tax revenue began year-end accruals of revenue in fiscal year 2000.
-The amounts presented above are the gross amounts, before reductions for municipal revenue sharing.
+The amounts presented above are the gross amounts, before reductions for municipal revenue sharing as described in pages 65 and 66.